vislies/2019/gallery/index.md

 (In fact, if U.S. elections used the popular vote, he would have lost.)
 Clearly there must be something misleading about this map.
 One problem oft pointed out is that [the data is not quite correct].
-However, the diference is pretty sublte, visually.
+However, the difference is pretty subtle, visually.
 [The corrected data] looks pretty much the same.

 The problem is that this type of visualization, technically called a [choropleth map], has a known issue of the variable being represented getting confused with the area they are attached to.
 The population density varies greatly across the United States.
-Those people located rural areas have a greater area assocated to them than people in urban areas.
+Those people located rural areas have a greater area associated to them than people in urban areas.

 <div class="image-stop" />